Beamforming and Device Selection Design in Federated Learning with Over-the-air Aggregation: Introduction

 Device selection for over-the-air FL was first considered in \cite{zhu2019broadband} and later in \cite{sery2021over} and \cite{ImperfectDownlink}.
 In \cite{zhu2019broadband}, a distance-based device selection method within a cell was proposed to increase the received SNR at the base station (BS).
 In \cite{sery2021over}, the authors proposed to only select the devices with strong channel conditions in the learning process to improve the convergence of the model training.
 However, how to design a proper threshold on the channel strength for device selection was not discussed.
 In \cite{ImperfectDownlink}, under imperfect downlink channel conditions for model broadcasting, device selection and transmit power at both devices and the server were jointly optimized to minimize the global training loss.
 All these works assume a single antenna at the server for communication, and thus the multi-antenna receiver processing was not considered.

 In current wireless networks, the server is typically equipped with multiple antennas, where beamforming techniques can be applied to enhance the signal strength and reduce the noise in over-the-air computation \cite{zhu2018mimo,jiang2019over}.
-It has been demonstrated in \cite{firstyang2020federated} that the method in \cite{jiang2019over} can be applied to improve FL performance.
+It was demonstrated in \cite{firstyang2020federated} that the method in \cite{jiang2019over} can be applied to improve FL performance.
 However, the study in \cite{firstyang2020federated} did not consider device selection.
-In \cite{yang2020federated}, joint receiver beamforming and device selection were considered to maximize the number of selected devices while limiting the communication error, where a difference-of-convex-function (DC) programming method was proposed to solve the joint optimization problem.
+Joint receiver beamforming and device selection was studied in \cite{yang2020federated,Paper2023,liu2021reconfigurable}.
+In \cite{yang2020federated}, the joint design aimed to maximize the number of selected devices while limiting the communication error by a target threshold, and a difference-of-convex-function (DC) programming method was proposed to solve the joint optimization problem.
 For the same problem considered in \cite{yang2020federated}, the authors of \cite{Paper2023} introduced a low-complexity method to design the receiver beamforming and device selection jointly.
-However, the design objective of maximizing the number of selected devices in \cite{yang2020federated} and \cite{Paper2023} does not explicitly measure the impact of device selection and communication error on FL training performance.
 FL via a reflective intelligent surface (RIS)-assisted wireless system was considered in \cite{liu2021reconfigurable}, where device selection, receiver beamforming, and RIS phase shift were jointly considered to minimize an upper bound on the steady-state expected global loss as the training time approaches infinity.
-In their proposed scheme, the successive convex approximation (SCA) method is used to design receiver beamforming, and Gibbs sampling is used for device selection.
-However, their design and analysis assume fixed wireless channels over time for all communication rounds of FL.
-Furthermore, the computational complexity of Gibbs sampling is high, especially as the number of devices increases, which is not desirable when device selection needs to be updated in each communication round.
+In their proposed scheme, the successive convex approximation (SCA) method was used to design receiver beamforming, and Gibbs sampling was used for device selection.